Permissions & Deliverability

 For an analysis of the most recent results, see the blog post (and infographic) from our latest round of email deliverability tests.

-The average deliverability for all tools combined was 83.1% in our latest round of tests.
+The average deliverability for all platforms combined was 83.1% in our latest round of tests.
 That means 16.9% of all emails have either gone completely missing or have been caught by popular spam filters.
 Unfortunately, the average was a lot higher in the previous round (85.7%).

 However, this is consistent with the results achieved through Return Path's research, which found that the average global inbox placement rate was 83%.